jeremyraby/courseNotes/tableau/tableau.md

 *Bin*: Bin is a user-defined group of measures in the data source.

+*Blue field*: Discrete, countable, indivisible data.
+People, integers, countries.
+Generally adds a header to the view.
+1 header per field.

 *Bookmark*: A .tbm document in the bookmarks folder in the Tableau repository that contains a single worksheet.
 It helps in improving data analysis.
 Unlike, web browser bookmarks, .tbm files are a compatible way to display various studies quickly.

 *Calculated field*: Calculated field is a new field that the user creates derived files by using a formula to modify the existing fields in your data source.
 It is used to make your work simple and easy.

+*Column shelf*: Column shelf is on the top of the workbook.
+It is used to create the Columns of a data table.
+The Column shelf provides any numbers of measures and dimensions.
+When you placed a dimension on the Columns shelf, then Tableau creates headers for the members of that dimension.
+And when you place a measure on the Columns shelf, Tableau creates quantitative axes for that particular measure.

 *Crosstab*: Crosstab is used for a text table view.
 It uses various text tables to display the numbers associated with dimension members.